natalieagus/50002/docs/Software/m_cacheissues.md

 ### LRU: Least Recently Used Bits
 The LRU bit is present in **each** cache line for FA and NWSA cache only regardless of the block size (not DM cache because DM cache does not have a replacement policy).
-For a cache of size `N`, we need `N log N` bits per cache to store the LRU bit.
+For a cache with associativity `N`, we need `N log N` bits in total to store the LRU bit alone.

 The helper bits can be illustrated in a diagram like below.
 Below we have a sample of 3WSA cache with block size of `2`: